Police search for suspect and motive after man killed in Philadelphia mosque parking lot while walking to prayer service - KESQ

 (CNN) — Authorities are searching for a suspect who they say fatally shot a 43-year-old man in an “execution-type homicide” in the parking lot of a Philadelphia mosque as he was walking to a prayer service Tuesday.

-Philadelphia police responded to several 911 calls reporting gunshots just before 5 p.m., Philadelphia Police Chief Inspector Scott Small said.
-Officers found the victim unresponsive in the parking lot of Al-Aqsa Islamic Society with multiple gunshot wounds, including at least one gunshot wound to his head and multiple to his torso, Small said.
+Philadelphia police responded to several 911 calls reporting gunshots just before 5 p.m., Small said.
+Officers found the victim unresponsive in the parking lot of Al-Aqsa Islamic Society with gunshot wounds, including at least one to his head and more than one to his torso, Small said.

+“The scene is in a parking lot of a mosque, a place of worship,” Small said.

-The man was pronounced dead at Temple University Hospital at 5:13 p.m., police said in a statement.
+The man was pronounced dead at Temple University Hospital at 5:13 p.m., police said in a release.

-The suspect, described as a male wearing dark-colored clothes, was last seen fleeing on foot before getting into a dark-colored sedan, Small said.
+The suspect, described as a male wearing dark-colored clothes, was seen fleeing on foot and getting into a dark-colored sedan, Small said.

-The incident was captured on “numerous” private surveillance cameras, according to police, with at least one camera capturing the entire incident.
+The incident was captured on numerous private surveillance cameras, according to police, with at least one camera capturing the entire incident, the chief inspector said.

-In one video, the victim is seen walking with another man to the mosque for prayer service, Small said.
+In one video, the victim is seen walking with another male to the mosque for prayer service, Small said.

 “You see the shooter run up behind the victim and from just a few feet away, begin firing shots,” Small said.
 “It’s all caught on camera.”